 Sometimes, stubborn stains will not come off with steam alone, but you can remove them with a little extra effort.
 Begin with the easiest option, namely dish soap and water.
 Dip a sponge into the solution and rub to make it soapy, but make sure you don’t rub too hard as you don’t want to damage the fabric.
 Rinse the sponge and blot the area with clean water.
 Repeat as necessary.

-If soap and water don’t work, move on using white or apple cider vinegar.
+If soap and warm water don’t work, move on using white or apple cider vinegar.
 Soak a clean white cloth and then blot the stain.
 You can use vodka and baking soda if you don’t have vinegar.
 Rub gently in a circular motion, again taking care not to do so too vigorously.
 Leave the solution on the area for several hours and then vacuum it.
 The smell will subside once it’s vacuumed.

-Stains that remain may need commercial cleaners, but you should only use these as a last resort.
+Tough stains that remain may need commercial cleaners, but you should only use these as a last resort.
 Make sure the cleaner is suitable for the type of fabric and test it on an inconspicuous part of your furniture.
-Spray the cleaner directly on the stain and use a wet cloth to blot the stain.
+Spray the upholstery cleaner directly on the stain and use a wet cloth to blot the stain.
 Again, you may have to perform this action several times for particularly stubborn stains until you can remove them completely.

 Most people try to do their best to keep mattresses clean and fresh smelling after purchase, but sometimes life happens, and something gets spilled on the surface.
 Accidents aren’t the only thing that can stain your mattress, so can sweat, while dirt can also provide a home to dust mites.
 Mattresses can withstand a lot of water, as moisture will cause mold to grow.
 That’s why steam cleaning is ideal.
 Here are tips for cleaning mattresses with a steam cleaner.